tehnomaan/slimorm/README.md

 * **@Transient** - annotation @Transient and Java modifier transient have the same effect: SlimORM will not read/write this field to the database
 * **@Id** - declares a primary key field.
 Only single-field primary keys are supported - composite primary keys are not
 * **@GeneratedValue** - database generates the value for this field.
 INSERT & UPDATE will not modify this field
+* **ManyToOne** - defines a many-to-one relationship.
+In database, this field must be a foreign key field to target entity table.
+    SlimORM only fills in the referenced entities while reading from database.
+When writing, only the foreign key is persisted (the referenced entity has to be persisted expicitly beforehand).
 * **@JSon** - declares that this field will be stored as a JSon object.
 This is not a javax.persistence annotation, but SlimORM annotation

 For example: